Jasminewong92/Jiemin-Huang.github.io/index2.md

 __Phone:__     +86 188 2514 7714

-__Email:__    <huangjm@mail.sustech.edu.cn>
+__Email:__    <mb55831@connect.umac.mo>

-__Address:__    No 1088,xueyuan Rd., Xili, Nanshan District,Shenzhen,Guangdong,China
+__Address:__    No 20,Xinwei,Banfu,Zhongshan,Guangdong,China

 ## Summary
-I am a research assistant from Southern University of Science and Technology (SUSTech), who looking for PhD position.
-I am passionate about investigating the molecular biology and immunology.
+I am Jiemin Huang who are looking for PhD position currently.
+I am passionate about investigating the molecular biology and Oncology.
 Through being conversant in diverse expermental skills like cloning, micro, flow cytometer as well as immunohistochemistry, I am able to execute end-to-end on a product or project.

 ##  Education